The BEST art supplies for preschoolers plus The Artful Parent’s favorite art tools and craft materials to get started creating at home!

 Transfer a stack of coffee filters from your kitchen to your art supply cabinet for all kinds of crafty fun!
 This absorbent paper is wonderful for experimenting with watercolor paints or combining washable markers and water.
 You can make snowflakes, butterflies, flowers… the list goes on and on.

-More Art Supplies for Kids
+More Art Activities for Preschoolers

 Pin It For Later